 It is essential to warm up before singing, as this uses a lot of muscles during the process.
 In addition to warming up your body, you also need to warm up your vocal cords as these could get strained after extensive singing.
 You can warm up your vocal cords with the simple humming technique which is simply humming a song with your mouth closed if you have never tried this exercise my suggestion is to try it out as it is especially beneficial for beginner singers.

-Step 6 Work out
+Step 6: Work Out

 Yes, you have heard it correctly, in order to get better at singing you will need to work out.
 By working out I am not necessarily talking about lifting weights although this is also a good workout for singers.
-You need to put some kind of stress on your body to kickstart its growth, as one of the most important aspects of singing is breathing my recommendation is to do exercises which facilitate the strengthening of your lungs, like jogging, running and even swimming.
+You need to put some kind of stress on your body to kickstart its growth, as one of the most important aspects of singing is breathing my recommendation is to do exercises that facilitate the strengthening of your lungs, like jogging, running, and even swimming.

 By working out not only you will have better stamina to sing for a long time but you will also fatigue less quickly.
-Generally speaking beginner singers will start gasping for air only after a couple of minutes of singing, by working out you will notice that it will take a lot longer time to get to the gasping phase as your body is already used to physical activity, and yes singing is also physical activity.
+Generally, speaking beginner singers will start gasping for air only after a couple of minutes of singing, by working out you will notice that it will take a lot longer time to get to the gasping phase as your body is already used to physical activity, and yes singing is also physical activity.

-Ever noticed that there is a big difference in how you sound in your head and how you sound when you are singing with your mouth.
-This is the same case when singing to yourself in your bathroom and singing with a microphone, in most cases beginner singers are horrified of how they sound after they have recorded themselves.
+Ever noticed that there is a big difference between how you sound in your head and how you sound when you are singing with your mouth.
+This is the same case when singing to yourself in your bathroom and singing with a microphone, in most cases beginner singers are horrified by how they sound after they have recorded themselves.
 However, this is a natural reaction and it will get some time to get used to listening to your own sound.

 If you have recorded yourself and you are not amazed by your voice, just keep on practicing.
 Keep on recording yourself while singing and once every month compare how you sounded in the first recording and the most recent one, if you have been practicing your voice should sound a lot better, not only because you got used to hearing your recorded voice but also because your voice actually got better.

 After practicing singing for a while you will notice that you are having difficulty hitting certain lower or higher notes, this is your actual vocal range.
-However you can still increase your vocal range by practicing in hitting those difficult low or high notes, but till you can not hit these notes without much difficulty and sounding clearly you will be stuck on that vocal range.
+However you can still increase your vocal range by practicing hitting those difficult low or high notes, but until you can not hit these notes without much difficulty and sounding clearly you will be stuck on that vocal range.
 If you find it extremely difficult to increase your range do not worry as most singers have a certain pitch and no singer can sing every note perfectly.

 Sooner or later you have to let others criticize your voice as this will be a vital step in your overall growth to becoming a better singer.
-Believe it or not, this step is crucial, as depending on your personality you will not be able to be your best person to criticize your own voice, you either too optimistic or too pessimistic when it comes to your own voice.
-Knowing which part you need to work when it comes to your voice will determine if the quality of your voice will improve or become even worse over time.
+Believe it or not, this step is crucial, as depending on your personality you will not be able to be your best person to criticize your own voice, you are either too optimistic or too pessimistic when it comes to your own voice.
+Knowing which part you need to work on when it comes to your voice will determine if the quality of your voice will improve or become even worse over time.

 Not so long ago before the age of broadband internet, you didn’t have a lot of options when it comes to somebody listening to you sing and give helpful feedback.
 However today you have a lot of options with sites like Facebook, Instagram, and YouTube.
-There are people who hit it big with YouTube if you have ever heard about Justin Bieber than you probably already know that he was found on YouTube and become famous with posting videos of his singing.
+There are people who hit it big with YouTube if you have ever heard about Justin Bieber then you probably already know that he was found on YouTube and become famous by posting videos of his singing.

 Honestly finding your voice is easier said than done, some people find their voice naturally while others have to experiment with different singing types before they find theirs.
 If you have read my article Famous alto singers, you will find that singing alto is kind of difficult and most of the singers in the list have one thing in common which is that they have been raised in a singing family predominantly church singing which favors the development of the alto voice.

-Some singers take years of experimentation to find their voice, oftentimes even after they hit it big with a song or album they still experiment to find their own voice and sometimes they might even change the type of music that they are singing.
+Some singers take years of experimentation to find their voice, oftentimes even after they hit it big with a song or album they still experiment to find their own voice, and sometimes they might even change the type of music that they are singing.

-If you are serious about singing you can not sing or practice once in a while when you feel like doing so, consistency is the key to anything in life, no matter if you want to learn to sing better, make more money or grow bigger muscles.
-For the first couple of months, you will have to force yourself to practice, your brain will play tricks on you and find excuses to not to practice singing every day, you have to fight it and continue practicing every day.
+If you are serious about singing then you can not sing or practice once in a while when you feel like doing so, consistency is the key to anything in life, no matter if you want to learn to sing better, make more money or grow bigger muscles.
+For the first couple of months, you will have to force yourself to practice, your brain will play tricks on you and find excuses not to practice singing every day, you have to fight it and continue practicing every day.

-Step 12 Focus on Diction
+Step 12: Focus On Diction While Singing

 No matter what you do in life in order to be successful at anything you will need to have confidence in yourself and in your own ability to sing.
 Generally speaking, confident people are considered strong, this reflects not only in their singing voice but also in their speaking voice, most often times people with confidence also speak a lot clearer and calmer than those who lack confidence.
-If you are naturally shy or introvert you have to face your own fears, this way you will become a lot stronger and confident.
+If you are naturally shy or introverted you have to face your own fears, this way you will become a lot stronger and confident.

 When you are ready to take your singing to the next level you can hire a vocal or singing coach, they will help you cross the brick wall where you got stuck with your voice.
-Just keep in mind to do as much research as possible wich vocal coach you choose as they are a lot of snake oil salesmen out there.
-Try to find out who have they coached and listen to their pupil’s voice if you have the possibility, generally speaking, you should find some samples only.
+Just keep in mind to do as much research as possible on which vocal coach you choose as they are a lot of snake oil salesmen out there.
+Try to find out who have they coached and listen to their pupil’s voices if you have the possibility, generally speaking, you should find some samples only.

 Just keep in mind not to take into consideration the “testimonials” and proofs of any vocal coaching website as these can be easily faked.